Creative Coding: Randomness and Noise

 }

-To draw a circle, for example, we need to calculate where we want to draw the circle and create a path to be drawn.
-Then, the stroke(_:) method from the context type allows to draw the circle.
+To draw a circle, for example, what we need to do is just to calculate where we want to draw the circle and create a path to be drawn.
+Then, with CGContext.stroke(_:) method we can actually draw that circle.

 Canvas { context, size in